the-codegen-project/cli/docs/contributing.md

 ```

 ## Code of Conduct
-AsyncAPI has adopted a Code of Conduct that we expect project participants to adhere to.
+We have adopted a Code of Conduct that we expect project participants to adhere to.
 Please [read the full text](../CODE_OF_CONDUCT.md) so that you can understand what sort of behaviour is expected.

 ## Our Development Process
 We use Github to host code, to track issues and feature requests, as well as accept pull requests.